fomightez/cairo-jupyter/README.md

 # cairo-jupyter

-Trying to get cairo output to display in a jupyter notebook hosted via mybinder.org.
+Cairo output displaying in a Jupyter notebook hosted via mybinder.org.

 The idea is that this may make development easier because could change code and see change in image on same page.